 Go along the border.

 In the afternoon, go to Doi Tung Palace and Mae Fah Luang Garden.
-Continue to Choui Fong Tea Farm, a beautiful tea plantation landscape nearby Mae Salong (Chinese KMT).
-Make sure to manage your time if it’s enough or not.
+Continue to Choui Fong Tea Farm, a beautiful tea plantation landscape near Mae Salong (Chinese: KMT).
+Make sure to manage your time to see if it’s enough or not.
 Back to Chiang Rai Town and check in at the hotel.

 In the evening, enjoy finding your dinner and shopping.
 Normally, we go to the Chiang Rai Night Bazaar because it’s pretty.
 By the roadside, there is a cultural performance show and live music, as well as a food street, shopping zone, and restaurant.